-Entering its seventh season, the Leslieville Farmers’ Market turns Sundays into fun days all summer long.
+Entering its eighth season, the Leslieville Farmers’ Market turns Sundays into fun days all summer long.
 Dozens of vendors post up in Jonathan Ashbridge Park to offer fresh produce, locally raised meats, wild fish, prepared foods and even wine.
 Neighbourhood shops like Hooked and Merchants of Green Coffee get into the mix and there are always plenty of on-the-spot things to eat and drink while crossing off your shopping list.
 Amble between vendors or just hang in the grass with plenty of quality food and good music that to catch.
 Don't miss Baconfest, a celebration of all things pork, for obvious reasons.
-The market runs May 28 - Oct.29 and runs Sundays from 9 a.m. to 2 p.m.
+The market starts May 20 and runs into October, every Sunday from 9 a.m. - 2 p.m.

 Jonathan Ashbridge Park

 WITHROW PARK FARMERS' MARKET

 Connecting Ontario's organic farmers with food lovers searching for sustainable ingredients, Withrow Park Farmers' Market is a community-built venture that takes place in one of the area's most treasured parks.
 From perky coffee to local cheese, it's one of those markets where you can virtually eat or drink everything on offer right then and there.
 And if the fantastic food isn't enough of a draw for the kids, the splash pad and two playgrounds will be.
 The Withrow Park market starts June 2 and runs Saturdays from 9 a.m. to 1 p.m.